There is no single definition of the ‘circular economy’ –

 Circular economy and circularity are often used interchangeably, but there is a difference:

-• Circular economy: is about the economic system as a whole.
 Within it, you give products, components and materials a new purpose, products are non-toxic and are made with renewable energy.
-As a result, products, components and materials retain their value in closed cycles.

-• Circularity: is primarily a technical challenge and is about how products, components and materials are (or can be) used and reused in a way that is of technically high quality.
+In some definitions, ‘circular economy’ also deals with social aspects, such as employment. - Circularity: is primarily a technical challenge and is about how products, components and materials are (or can be) used and reused in a way that is of technically high quality.
 However, the term circularity itself does not tell you how to organise circularity.
 The term circular economy does give some meaning, however.

 The following is an example of a definition of circular economy that you could use as a point of departure: